marick/structural-typing/README.md

 => nil
 ```

-Notice that the paths appear in the output.
-Notice further that the
+Notice that the paths appear in the output, and that they
-paths are suffixed with an index that helps you identify which point
+are suffixed with an index to help you identify which value
 was in error.

 Here's an example of the output for a figure that has a point instead of an array of points: